-Here are The Lady’s thoughts on this matter:
+Here are my thoughts on this matter:

 To believe that removal of the engagement ring is bad luck is a quaint old mindset.
 To remove a large and expensive ring to protect it while playing sports, doing dishes, or even digging clams is an intelligent practice.
 The engagement is neither made nor broken by the wearing of the ring…the agreement of the person asked is what creates the engagement.
 The only time there should be concern over the removal of the ring from the finger is if it is thrown at the fiance and the words “It’s over” are spoken.